UCSD-computational-number-theory/GPUFiniteFieldMatrices.jl/src/GpuMatrixModN/gpu_matrix_mod_N/README.md

-A Cuarray wrapper type that
+This folder contains a CuArray wrapper type that

 1. Automatically pads to 32
 2. Has mod N built in
-3. Uses the repository's PLUQ and Matmul implementations.
+3. Uses the repository's PLUQ, Matmul, and other GPU implementations.